Phebe Hanaford: Career

 In 1870, she moved to a new position at a Universalist Church in New Haven, Connecticut, where her annual salary was $2000.
-She was also appointed chaplain to the Connecticut state legislature, the first woman ever to hold that position.
+She was also appointed chaplain to the Connecticut General Assembly, the first woman ever to hold that position.

-In 1874, she was appointed pastor of the First Universalist Church in New Jersey, but only remained for three years due to controversies over her views on women's rights and her personal life (see below).
+In 1874, she was appointed pastor of the First Universalist Church in New Jersey.
+She remained there for three years, leaving ultimately due to controversies over her views on women's rights and her personal life.
 She formed a new congregation, the Second Universalist Church of Jersey City, and preached out of a public hall for several years.

-During the 1870s, she also went on tours around New England as well as some Middle Atlantic and Western states, giving lectures and sermons on a range of reform issues, including temperance.
-She reportedly had an exceptional speaking voice, like "a silver bell".
+During the 1870s, Hanaford toured New England and some of the Mid-Atlantic and West, giving lectures and sermons on a range of reform issues, including temperance.
+She reportedly had an exceptional speaking voice, described as resembling "a silver bell".

 In 1884, she returned to New Haven to be pastor of a new congregation there, the Second Universalist Church.
 By 1891, she had moved to New York City, and from 1896 to 1898 she was a member of the New Century Study Circle and Society for Political Study.
-From 1901 to 1906 she was a vice president of the women's literary club Sorosis and president of the Women's Press Club, of which she was also a charter member since its founding in 1888.
+From 1901 to 1906, she was a vice president of the women's literary club Sorosis and president of the Women's Press Club, where she was a charter member since its 1888 founding.